intrepidbird-org/.github/profile/README.md

 Proud Affiliate of **IntrepidMaths**, **The Bridgewater-Raritan Computer Science Club**, and **The Egg Clan**

-We are a provider for Kurzgesagt - In a Nutshell weekly Discord QOTW's!

 -----------------------

 Disclaimer: Some Images are from third party sources, such as Poh Shen Loh, MAA, AoPS, etc.